Lab 4: Vectors and Matrices#

 Note

-Since we will be using vectors (and matrices) a lot over the rest of the labs we will create a vector class to define vectors and perform operations on them.
+Since we will be using vectors (and matrices) a lot over the rest of the labs we will create a file containing helper functions to perform operations.

 Task